Sicilian revolution of 1848: Political events after the revolution

 The 1848 revolution was substantially organized from, and centered in, Palermo.
 The popular nature of the revolt is evident in the fact that posters and notices were being handed out a full three days before the substantive acts of the revolution occurred on 12 January 1848.
 The timing was deliberately planned to coincide with the birthday of Ferdinand II of the Two Sicilies, himself born in Palermo in 1810 (during the Napoleonic period mentioned above).

+The Italian tricolour was a symbol of the revolutions of 1848.
+The Provisional Government of Sicily, which then gave rise to the self-proclaimed Kingdom of Sicily, which lasted from 12 January 1848 to 15 May 1849 during the Sicilian revolution, adopted the Italian tricolour as flag, defaced with the trinacria, or triskelion.
+The Sicilian insurgents used to sing, in Sicilian language, the popular song Lu dudici jnnaru 1848 (en.
+"The 12 January 1848"): [...]
+January 12th, day of valour, unfurl the tricolour, freedom, freedom. [...].

 The Sicilian nobles were immediately able to resuscitate the constitution of 1812, which included the principles of representative democracy and the centrality of Parliament in the government of the state.
 Vincenzo Fardella was elected president of Sicilian Parliament.
 The idea was also put forward for a confederation of all the states of Italy.
 However the Sicilian Parliament was never able to control the well fortified city of Messina, which ultimately would be used to take back the island by force.
 Similarly, it was the city of Messina that held out the longest against Garibaldi’s attack on the island in 1860.

-Thus Sicily survived as a quasi-independent state for sixteen months, with the Bourbon army taking back full control of the island on 15 May 1849 by force.
+Thus, Sicily survived as a quasi-independent state for 16 months, with the Bourbon army taking back full control of the island on 15 May 1849 by force.
 The effective head of state during this period was Ruggero Settimo.
-On capitulating to the Bourbons, Settimo escaped to Malta where he was received with the full honours of a head of state.
-He remained exiled there for the rest of his life and died there in 1863.
-Upon the formation of the new Kingdom of Italy in 1861, Settimo was offered the position of first President of the Senate of the newly created national parliament, but he was forced to decline for health reasons.
-Nevertheless, this invitation provides more than a casual hint as to the nexus that existed between the events of 1848 and 1860-61 in the History of Italy.
+On capitulating to the Bourbons, Settimo escaped to Malta where he was received with the full honours of a head of state, and remained exiled there for twelve years.
+Upon the formation of the new Kingdom of Italy in 1861, Settimo was offered the position of first President of the Senate of the newly created national parliament, and remained in that office until his death in 1863.

 The Revolution which began in Palermo was one of a series of such events in Italy, though perhaps more violent than others.
-It quickly spread across the island and throughout Italy, where it prompted Charles Albert, King of Sardinia, to follow the example of Ferdinand II and issue a hastily written constitution.
+It quickly spread across the island and throughout Italy, where it prompted Charles Albert, King of Sardinia, to follow the example of Ferdinand II and issue a written constitution, the Albertine Statute (the Albertine Statute later became the constitution of the unified Kingdom of Italy and remained in force, with changes, until 1948).
 In imitation of these events, riots and revolutions followed around Europe at the same time, and may be considered a taste of the socialist revolts to come.